 Develop your structural engineering skills to assess damage and make informed decisions on whether to repair or dismantle damaged buildings

-RedR UK is offering a free of charge, innovative, high-quality online training course aiming to provide structural engineers in Iraq and Syria the tools, skills and knowledge to better assess damages and make informed decisions on whether to repair or dismantle a building or seek expert advice.
+RedR UK is offering a free-of-charge, innovative, high-quality online training course aiming to provide structural engineers in Syria, Iraq, and Turkiye the tools, skills, and knowledge to better assess damages and make informed decisions on whether to repair or dismantle a building or seek expert advice.

-Through a blended learning approach, participants will cover simple tools for structural assessment, adequate structural detailing and related quality control.
-This course is six weeks, composed of six live sessions, with individual and group work assigned between each session.
-In total, participants will be expected to spend about 5 hours per week on this training.
+Through a blended learning approach, participants will cover simple tools for structural assessment, adequate structural detailing, and related quality control.
+This course is 7 weeks, composed of 6 live sessions, with individual and group work assigned between each session.
+In total, participants will be expected to spend about 6 hours per week on this training.

 After completing this course, participants will be able to: